The Ruby Ranch is my home in Texas, (see The Ruby Ranch page)

 It is named in honor of my mother, Ruby Lee Snodgrass Wootton.
 She was originally from Arkansas, and was one of the worlds best cooks, well, at least in my opinion! :-)

 My dad, Bryon (nmn) Wootton, was a coal miner and then a minister.
 He founded 7 churches during his career and was professionally active in the church until his death at age 82.

-I am retired from the US Army and still work part time as a Physician Assistant until my retirement at age 70 a "while" back.
+I am retired from the US Army and continued to work as a Physician Assistant until my retirement at age 70 a "while" back.

 I am a past associate professor of Health Sciences at UTSA and am a penticostal minister.

-I have three children, all beautiful girls (women, as they are all adults) who have provided me with six grandchildren, 3 girls and 3 boys.
+I have three children, all beautiful girls (women, as they are all adults) who have provided me with seven grandchildren, 3 girls and 4 boys.

 Being a grandparent is one of God's rewards and blessings.

 I have visited and lived in several countries in Europe and Asia and still visit Europe every year.